Drought, water overuse prompt Arizona to limit construction in some fast-growing parts of Phoenix - KESQ

 PHOENIX (AP) — Arizona will not approve new housing construction on the fast-growing edges of metro Phoenix that rely on groundwater thanks to years of overuse and a multi-decade drought that is sapping its water supply.

-In a news conference Thursday, Gov. Katie Hobbs announced the restrictions that could affect some of the fastest-growing areas of the nation’s fifth-largest city.
+In a news conference Thursday, Gov. Katie Hobbs announced the restrictions that could affect some of the fastest-growing suburbs of the nation’s fifth-largest city.

 Officials said developers could still build in the affected areas but would need to find alternative water sources to do so — such as surface or recycled water.